 The area around Hwange National Park is made up of a mosaic of wildlife-related land use and low human habitation, forming what is known as a ‘buffer zone’ which provides significant protection for the park itself.
 However, this important buffer zone faces threats from legal and illegal hunting of wildlife.
-Conservation and Wildlife Fund (CWF), of which Hideaways is a founding member, is dedicated to protecting this area and does so through collaborating with authorities such as ZimParks and patrolling the area with Anti-Poaching Units.
-It’s a unique approach with impressive results.
+Conservation and Wildlife Fund (CWF), of which Hideaways is a founding member, is dedicated to protecting this area and does so through (amongst others) collaborating with authorities such as ZimParks and Forestry and patrolling the area with Anti-Poaching Units.
+This project currently enjoys impressive results.

-“It’s important that the human population is in support of the protection of parks…”
+“It’s important that communities are in support of the protection of parks…”

-Hwange National Park is the largest park in Zimbabwe and a special haven for its magnificent wildlife.
-This peripheral area of about 6000km2 is made up of state forests with no human settlement, communal land with human settlement and privately owned land, lightly settled.
-It’s important that the human population is in support of the protection of the park, as well as benefit from its success.
+Hwange National Park is the largest park in Zimbabwe and a special haven for a variety of wildlife.
+The peripheral area of about 6000 km2 is made up of state forests with no human settlement, communal land with human settlement and privately owned land, lightly settled.
+It’s important that communities are in support of the protection of the park, as well as benefit from its success.

 “The project will simultaneously reduce the threat of illegal activity… plus contribute to improved livelihoods of communities…”

 CWF’s initial project area is designed to safeguard wildlife and tourism-based land-use on the periphery of Hwange National Park and in so doing, simultaneously reduce the threat of illegal activity and poor land management on the core protected area of the park itself, plus contribute to improved livelihoods of communities adjacent to this buffer zone.